kubernetes/enhancements/keps/sig-network/4444-service-traffic-distribution/README.md

 #### `PreferClose`
 * **Meaning:** Attempts to route traffic to endpoints within the same zone as the client.
+A zone represents a logical failure domain and has the same meaning as in the well-known label `topology.kubernetes.io/zone`.
 If no endpoints are available within the zone, traffic would be routed to other zones.
 * This preference will be implemented by the use of Hints within EndpointSlices.
 * We already use Hints to implement `service.kubernetes.io/topology-mode: Auto` In a similar manner, the EndpointSlice controller will now also populate hints